Skip to main content

 The maximum email size SendLayer allows is 10MB.
 This includes both the message as well as attachment files.

-Simply replace the Path field with the path to the attachment file you wish to attach and specify the correct Type.
+Set Path to your local file path or hosted file URL, then set the file Type (MIME type).
 SendLayer SDK supports both local and remote file attachments and allows you to add multiple attachment files.
 See our tutorial to learn more about attaching files to emails.

-With the SendLayer Go SDK, you can create new webhooks, view all webhooks you’ve created, and also delete a specific webhook.
+With the SendLayer Go SDK, you can create, list, and delete webhooks.

 webhooks.go